Key Takeaways

 How do these models compare to current frontier cloud models?

-Qwen3 14B and DeepSeek-R1-Distill-Qwen-32B approach GPT-4 (2023) on text-only benchmarks, but current frontier cloud models (GPT-5.5, Claude Opus 4.8, Gemini 3.5) remain ahead on complex reasoning, vision tasks, and real-world instruction following.
+Qwen3.6 27B and Gemma 4 26B-A4B approach older frontier cloud models on text-only benchmarks, but current frontier cloud models remain ahead on complex reasoning, vision tasks, and real-world instruction following.
 For text-only work (analysis, coding, writing), local models are competitive and provide privacy and zero latency.
 Choose a frontier cloud model when you need maximum capability or multimodal tasks; choose local models for privacy, cost, and speed.

 Sources